shakacode/shakacode-website/_posts/2015-11-26-success-the-shakacode-way.md

 peer review, without fears of criticism or "looking dumb", we as a team deliver the best possible product, and we all improve our skills on a daily basis.
-Everything we do is based on open source, and we're doing our best to make meaningful contributions back to the community, such as our new Ruby Gem, [react_on_rails](https://github.com/shakacode/react_on_rails), which provides a complete system for integrating React and Webpack into Rails apps.
+Everything we do is based on open source, and we're doing our best to make meaningful contributions to the community, such as our new Ruby Gem, [react_on_rails](https://github.com/shakacode/react_on_rails), which provides a complete system for integrating React and Webpack into Rails apps.